 One technique you can try is making a list of all your favorite home items, circle 10 of your favorites, and then choose 5 of your top favorites.
 From there, make sure to highlight those top 5 items while keeping the rest for another room, another time, or it may even be time to sell them for new items!
 By choosing less, you’re able to really highlight those favorite items by keeping clutter around them at bay.
 We know this may be tough at first, but we assure you those favorite items will be noticed a lot more when you’ve cleared some room to let them shine!

 4. Outdated Accessories

-Whether we like it or not, there is a time for getting rid of the old and adding in the new.
+Whether we like it or not, there is a time for getting rid of the old and adding in the new and updating your spaces.
 Likewise, if you have outdated cabinets, accessories, drapes, and lighting, it’s really going to date your interiors.
 Many of our clients often overlook the importance of the little details.
 For example, they paint the walls and get new furniture and accessories, but don’t understand why their interiors don’t look quite right.
 The reason is often all those little outdated accessories getting in the way.
 Therefore, the solution is often replacing old lights, and updating curtains, cabinets and hardware.